andhikanarawangsa/MonteCarlo_HPC_Parallelization/README.md

 ## Highlights

+- Evaluates **100,000**, **1,000,000**, and **10,000,000** independent GBM paths, with **252 trading-day steps per path**.
-- Simulates **1,000,000 independent GBM paths**, each with **252 trading-day steps** — approximately **252 million stochastic state updates** per benchmark run.
+- Uses **1,000,000 paths** as the primary benchmark workload: approximately **252 million stochastic state updates** per run.
-- Implements both **OpenMP** and **MPI** backends in modern C++.
+- Implements functionally equivalent **OpenMP** and **MPI** backends in modern C++17.
-- Calibrates volatility from daily historical log returns and uses the latest available dataset values for the initial gold price and risk-free rate.
+- Tests **1, 2, 4, 8, 12, and 16 workers** on the same single-node multicore system.
+- Quantifies execution time, speedup, parallel efficiency, and workload-size scalability.
-- Computes descriptive distribution statistics, loss probability, average drawdown, percentiles, **VaR (95% and 99%)**, and approximate **CVaR (95%)**.
+- Computes mean, standard deviation, probability of loss, average drawdown, percentiles, **VaR (95% and 99%)**, and approximate **CVaR (95%)**.
-- Uses memory-efficient **10,000-bin histograms** for percentile and expected-shortfall estimation instead of storing all simulated terminal prices.
+- Uses memory-efficient **10,000-bin local histograms** rather than storing all terminal prices.
-- Includes captured benchmark outputs and an accompanying technical report under `result/`.
+- Shows that MPI overhead is more visible for the 100,000-path workload but is amortized as the simulation workload grows.

 ---

 ## Research Objective

-Monte Carlo risk simulation is naturally parallel because individual paths are independent, but a large number of paths and time steps can still make sequential execution expensive.
-This repository investigates how shared-memory and distributed-memory parallelism reduce execution time while preserving statistically consistent risk estimates.
+Monte Carlo risk simulation is naturally parallel because individual paths are independent.
+However, large path counts and repeated GBM time-step updates make sequential execution expensive.

 The study addresses three practical questions:

-1. How can a path-independent Monte Carlo simulation be decomposed safely across threads or processes?
+1. How a path-independent Monte Carlo simulation can be partitioned safely across threads or processes.
-2. How do **OpenMP** and **MPI** scale under the same workload?
+2. How OpenMP and MPI scale under identical worker configurations.
+3. How workload size affects parallel overhead, speedup, and efficiency.
-3. Can the accelerated implementation retain convergence toward the analytical GBM expectation while extracting tail-risk statistics efficiently?
+4. Whether parallel execution preserves convergence toward the analytical GBM expectation while producing risk metrics efficiently.

 ---